24 Jan Networked Access Control – 5 Things you Need to Know

 Now is a great time to re-evaluate the feasibility of leveraging these new and improved access control technologies as a part of your loss prevention protocol.

-Check out how Comm-Works’ physical security solutions provide extensive networked access control, along with additional resources to deliver a safe and secure environment for your customers, employees, and assets.
+Check out how Comm-Works’ physical security services provide extensive networked access control solutions, along with additional resources to deliver a safe and secure environment for your customers, employees, and assets.

 Vice President of IP Video and Security at Comm-Works

 John currently serves as the VP of IP Video and Security for Comm-Works.
 He is a proven leader with experience in the physical security and operational space, and has worked in a variety of fields including information technology and digital operations.
 Over 20 years of real world experience in management and leadership has allowed him to create and develop highly regarded organizations.
 John has a keen ability to spot future trends and opportunities for improvement with business, employee processes and procedures.